This article contains affiliate links. Give Me The Mike received compensation for posting some of the websites below.

 People on my Facebook page asked me about the memorial benches you see around the Minnesota State Fair.
 They wanted to know how many there are, who gets one, and if you get to choose where they go.
 I asked State Fair officials how the program works.

-During the 2019 State Fair, there were approximately 1,200 benches around the Fairgrounds (the Fair was cancelled in 2020).
+As of the 2019 State Fair, there were approximately 1,200 benches around the Fairgrounds.
 Benches are organized by the Minnesota State Fair Foundation, the group responsible for the upkeep of the Fairgrounds and its buildings.

 One bench costs $2,500 and the donation is fully tax-deductible.
 If you have questions about navigating your taxes, TurboTax Live online experts and CPAs are always available.